logo

 • Structural problems: Uterine scarring, structural abnormalities, or missing reproductive organs can also cause amenorrhea.

-Amenorrhea can have a negative impact on reproductive, endocrine, and muscular-skeletal systems.
-Without ovulation (and menstruation), pregnancy isn’t possible.
-With this, one complication of missing periods may be infertility.
+Amenorrhea can harm the reproductive, endocrine, and muscular-skeletal systems.
+That said, one complication of missing periods may be infertility, as they may not be releasing an egg that could be fertilized.
 In addition, if the cause of amenorrhea is due to low estrogen levels, there may be a loss of bone density (this is particularly relevant for competitive athletes in physically demanding sports).
-Regardless of diet and physical activity programs, it’s possible for athletes to have significant reductions in bone mass when their periods are stopped.
+Regardless of diet and physical activity programs, athletes can have significant reductions in bone mass when their periods are stopped.
+No matter the underlying cause, missing your period for an extended period is worth discussing with a health care provider.

 Treatment for missed periods is typically specific to the underlying cause.
-In some cases, that may include contraceptive pills, hormone therapies, or other medications.
+In some cases, treatments may include contraceptive pills, hormone therapies, or other medications.
 In meeting with a health care provider, it’ll be helpful to share a thorough history of your activities, diet, and workload.
 You can also describe any other symptoms you may be experiencing, even if they seem insignificant.
-These clues can be beneficial in figuring out your situation.
+These clues can be beneficial in figuring out what is causing your missed periods.
+Best of luck in discovering what's causing these changes.

 Signature